briandrum/codes.forchagrin.com/_chapters/chapter-313-traffic-control-devices.md

 misdemeanor of the fourth degree.
 Whoever violates subsection (a)(2) of this section is guilty of a misdemeanor of the first degree.

-4. _(d)_ As used in this section, “portable signal preemption device” means a device that, if activated by a person, is capable of changing a traffic control signal to green out of sequence.
+4. _(d)_ As used in this section, "portable signal preemption device" means a device that, if activated by a person, is capable of changing a traffic control signal to green out of sequence.
 (ORC 4513.031)